| Exploiting Relational Database Technology in GISPeter Batty, July 1990(For a scanned PDF version of the original article, 1.26MB,

 methods of improving performance to be used automatically

 when doing area retrievals from the database.
+As objects are inserted and deleted the

 physical clustering of objects will gradually be lost.